-4.2 Further discussion of the hypothesis of a vegetation-change-driven increase in drainage density in the shrublands of WGEW
+487 4.2.
+Further discussion of the hypothesis of a vegetation-change-driven increase in drainage 488 density in the shrublands of WGEW

-We also propose that the difference in mean curvatures between shrublands and grasslands within the range of contributing areas from ~10 to ~300 m2 partly reflects recent expansion of the drainage network in the shrublands of WGEW.
-This hypothesis is consistent with the fact that the deviation of curvature values between the two sites begins at a contributing area comparable to the support area (i.e. the contributing area required to form a valley head) in the grasslands and complementary studies (e.g., Yetemen et al., 2010) that have quantified the influence of vegetation cover on curvature-area relationships.
+We also propose that difference in mean curvatures between shrublands and grasslands between contributing areas of ~10 and ~300 m2 partly reflects recent expansion of the drainage network in the shrublands of WGEW.
+This hypothesis is consistent with the fact that the deviation of curvature values between the two sites begins at a contributing area comparable to the support area (i.e. the contributing area required to form a valley head) in the grasslands.
 As such, we propose that the shrubland areas previously had support areas comparable to the grassland areas and that drainage network expansion has influenced the drainage network and the morphology of the adjacent hillslopes down to spatial scales corresponding to contributing areas of ~10 m2.
 The fact that curvature values are very similar between shrubland and grassland below spatial scales ~10 m2 is consistent with the hypothesis that hillslopes in the lower elevations of WGEW have not yet fully adjusted to the increase in drainage density associated with the grassland-to-shrubland transition.
-However, as the analysis of equations (13) and (14) reveal, the drainage density itself (which is the primary focus of this paper) has likely had sufficient time to fully adjust to the vegetation changes.

-Figure 5 demonstrates that mean hillslope relief increases substantially across the shrubland-to-grassland transition.
-We propose that some of this difference in hillslope relief is a consequence of the difference in fluvial/slope-wash erosion rates, i.e. that higher erosion rates in the lower-elevation shrublands have caused relief reduction in the past few thousand years relative to the higher-elevation grasslands, and that this difference in fluvial/slope-wash erosion rates is the result of a geologically recent increase in drainage density in the shrublands of WGEW.
-However, it is likely that a portion of the difference in mean hillslope relief across the study site also reflects variable uplift rates, i.e. the fact that the uplift of any piedmont or foothill region tends to increase towards the mountain range.
-Flexural-isostatic response to erosion (which has been proposed to be an important component of late Cenozoic landscape evolution in southern Arizona (Menges and Pearthree, 1989; Pelletier, 2010b)) of the Dragoon Mountains can be expected to have caused eastward tilting of WGEW, i.e. higher uplift rates in the higher elevations of WGEW compared to the lower elevations.
-Tilting would not explain the abrupt increase in relief at elevations just above 1430 m a.s.l., however, since no faulting occurs in the vicinity of this contour.
-Therefore, it is likely that some of the difference in hillslope-scale relief across the shrubland-to-grassland transition at WGEW is a result of the difference in erosion rates between the shrublands and grasslands.
-While we can be certain of grassland-to-shrubland shift only during the present interglacial period, the Quaternary period has seen many interglacial periods broadly similar in climate to the current period, hence it is likely that the lower elevations of WGEW have seen grassland-to-shrubland conversions more than once over the past approximately 2 Myr.
+501 Figure 5 demonstrates that mean hillslope relief increases substantially across the 502 shrubland-to-grassland transition.
+We propose that some of this difference in hillslope relief is a 503 consequence of the difference in fluvial/slope-wash erosion rates, i.e. that higher erosion rates in 504 the lower-elevation shrublands have caused relief reduction in the past few thousand years 505 relative to the higher-elevation grasslands, and that this difference in fluvial/slope-wash erosion rates is the result of a geologically recent increase in drainage density in the shrublands of 506 507 WGEW.
+However, it is likely that a portion of the difference in mean hillslope relief across the study site also reflects variable uplift rates, i.e. the fact that the uplift of any piedmont or foothill 508 region tends to increase towards the mountain range.
+Flexural-isostatic response to erosion 509 510 (which has been proposed to be an important component of late Cenozoic landscape evolution in southern Arizona (Menges and Pearthree, 1989; Pelletier, 2010b)) of the Dragoon Mountains can 511 be expected to have caused eastward tilting of WGEW, i.e. higher uplift rates in the higher 512 513 elevations of WGEW compared to the lower elevations.
+Tilting would not explain the abrupt increase in relief at elevations just above 1430 m a.s.l., however, since no faulting occurs in the 514 vicinity of this contour.
+Therefore, it is likely that some of the difference in hillslope-scale relief 515 516 across the shrubland-to-grassland transition at WGEW is a result of the difference in erosion rates between the shrublands and grasslands.
+While we can be certain of grassland-to-shrubland 517 shift only during the present interglacial period, the Quaternary period has seen many interglacial periods broadly similar in climate to the current period, hence it is likely that the lower elevations of WGEW have seen grassland-to-shrubland conversions more than once over the past approximately 2 Myr.
 Each of these episodes could have contributed to relief reduction of the lower elevations of the study site relative to the higher elevations.